goldstrike77/ansible-role-linux-minio/README.md

 ##### General parameters
 * `minio_cluster`: The Minio distributed cluster name, Must sets in hostvars.
 * `minio_path`: Specify the Minio data directory.
+* `minio_force_https`: A boolean to determine whether or not to Encrypting HTTP client communications.
 * `minio_drives`: Defines the number of drives per node.
 * `minio_tenants`: Specify the name of tenants.